You can't start the eDiscovery PST Export Tool from the Exchange admin center in Exchange Online

 Install the ClickOnce extension.
 The extension can be found on the add-on webpage for that browser.

 Scenario 5: You're using an outgoing proxy server, and the connection times out

 netsh command-line tool to open port 8080 on the proxy server.
 To do this, follow these steps:

 Open a Command Prompt window, and then run the following command:

 netsh winhttp show proxy

 netsh winhttp set proxy proxy.contoso.com:8080

-For more information about eDiscovery, see eDiscovery in Office 365.
+For more information about eDiscovery, see eDiscovery solutions in Microsoft 365.

 For more information about the latest browser requirements for Office 365, see System requirements for Office.

 The third-party products that this article discusses are manufactured by companies that are independent of Microsoft.
 Microsoft makes no warranty, implied or otherwise, about the performance or reliability of these products.